amirchev/OBS-Lyrics/README.md

 - Use "Home" hotkey to return to the beginning of your prepared songs, perhaps after practicing the songs.
 - Continue clicking `Advance lyrics` after the end of a song to begin the next prepared song.
 - Ensure a constant number of lines displayed using the checkbox, e.g., if the song ends and only one line is left, lyrics will be padded with blank lines to ensure you hava a minimum number of lines.
+- A Monitor.htm file is created with current/next song, lyrics and alternate lyrics that can be docked in OBS with custom browser docks.
+Use Open Songs Folder button, open Monitor.htm with browser, copy url and paste it into an OBS custom browser dock.

 ## Notation
 ### Single blank line/padding (`##P` or `##B`)